halfzebra/create-elm-app/README.md

 * **One Dependency:** There is just one build dependency.
 It uses  Elm Platform, Webpack, and other amazing projects, but provides a cohesive curated experience on top of them.

-* **Zero Configuration:** There are no configuration files or command line options.
+* **Zero Configuration:** No configuration files or command line options required to start working with Elm.
 Configuring both development and production builds is handled for you so you can focus on writing code.

 * **No Lock-In:** You can “eject” to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.